n42r/business-card/README.md

 ## TLDR; The short way and the long way (pick one)

-Want to quickly make your card and do not have experience with GIMP, Photoshop, and similar tools?
-Or don't want the headache?
-I made a shortcut.
-You can use a copy of an **earlier draft** of my card on [canva.com](https://www.canva.com/) which is linked below.
-You will need to make a free account to create a copy and edit the card on the website as you please.
+The professional way is to use a graphics editor (GIMP, photoshop, ...).
+However, this is not for everyone.
+So, I have good news!
+If you don't want to or are not willing to learn how to use a graphics editor software, you can use a copy of an **earlier draft** of my card hosted on *canva.com* (the one shown in the picutre above).
+I say earlier draft because its margins are a bit off, and I slightly changed the location of the title/subtitle text, but some might like the draft more than the final (available in the .XCF and .PSD files).

-Although I did not end up using canva.com myself  (damn hipster!; also, see below), I think it's a very decent route.

-My Canva.com card can be accessed [here](https://www.canva.com/design/DAFfyUQBQY8/kvZ0tlFibd94JO8TkwvOfw/edit?utm_content=DAFfyUQBQY8&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
-You need to select "File" and "Make a copy" and if you are signed in, Voilà!
+Although I did not end up using canva.com myself (damn hipster!; also, see below), I think it's a decent route.
+You will need to make a free account if you want to design your card on the website.
+Once you have that, my Canva.com card can be accessed [here](https://www.canva.com/design/DAFfyUQBQY8/kvZ0tlFibd94JO8TkwvOfw/edit?utm_content=DAFfyUQBQY8&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
+You need to select "File > Make a copy" and Voilà!

 ## Used tools